-Webull is an online stock trading platform that offers a wide variety of stocks via their free mobile app and website.
+Webull is an online stock trading platform that offers a wide variety of stocks via its free mobile app and website.

 Webull is an excellent trading app for beginnings and experienced investors alike.
-They have zero-fee trading, and you’ll even get a free stock (valued up to $1600) just for signing up!
+It has zero-fee trading, and you’ll even get a free stock (valued up to $1600) just for signing up!